paulz/workshops/rag/README.md

 # From Simple to Agentic RAG Workshop

 This workshop demonstrates how to build and evolve a Retrieval-Augmented Generation (RAG) system from a simple implementation to a more sophisticated agentic system.
-The workshop uses the Weights & Biases documentation as a case study.
+The workshop uses SEC filings as a case study.

 ## Workshop Overview